cni-iisc/cni_11ty/researchHighlights/2024/Aakashsunilshedsale2024.md

 report_video: s6H1343V3wQ
 permalink: "/highlights/Aakashsunilshedsale2024/"
 ---
-Class imbalance refers to a situation in a dataset where the number of samples across different classes is uneven, with some classes having significantly more samples than others.
+<p>Class imbalance refers to a situation in a dataset where the number of samples across different
+classes is uneven, with some classes having significantly more samples than others.
 Class imbalance is a common issue in real-world datasets, especially in fields like healthcare, fraud detection, and anomaly detection, where rare events or conditions are often more critical to identify but are underrepresented